nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `MediConnect` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `MediConnect` will be initialized with the initial list state, with a sample list of names.

 ![deleteState0](images/deleteState0.png)

 Step 2.
-The user executes addDoctor n/David Tan …​ to add a new doctor.
-The add command also calls Model#commitAddressBook(), causing another modified address book state to be saved into the addressBookStateList.
+The user executes addDoctor n/David …​ to add a new doctor.
+The NRIC of the doctor is also included.

 ![deleteState1](images/deleteState1.png)

 Step 3.
 The user now wants to delete the person, and decides to carry out the delete operation by executing the `delete` command.

 Step 4.
 The user executes `delete ic/S9876543K` command to delete the person with the `NRIC S9876543K` in the MediConnect.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete ic/S9876543K` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command removes the person with the corresponding `NRIC` from the current list.

 ![deleteState2](images/deleteState2.png)